CQCL/tket/pytket/docs/backends.rst

 There are several example notebooks on pytket :py:class:`~pytket.backends.Backend`\s.
 If you are interested in developing your own :py:class:`Backend` or pytket extension then see the `creating backends <https://docs.quantinuum.com/tket/user-guide/examples/backends/creating_backends.html>`_ tutorial.

-Notebook tutorials specific to the :py:class:`QuantinuumBackend` can be found `here <https://github.com/CQCL/pytket-quantinuum/tree/develop/examples>`_.
+Documentation relating to H-Series device access can be found at https://docs.quantinuum.com/h-series/.

 See also the `Running on backends <https://docs.quantinuum.com/tket/user-guide/manual/manual_backend.html>`_ section of the pytket user manual.